Solar Reference Spectra

 When fitting/representing spectra of sunlight reflected from the ground, the moon, or diffuser-plates (e.g. SCIAMACHY, GOSAT, OCO-2), we recommend using the disk-integrated solar spectrum.
 When representing/fitting spectra obtained using direct sunlight from the center of the solar disk (e.g. NDACC-IRWG, TCCON, ATMOS, MkIV, ACE) we reccommend the disk-center solar spectrum.

-Important: These are solar pseudo-transmittance spectra, having values between 0 and 1, not a list of solar line positions and intensities.
+Important: The files in the table below are solar pseudo-transmittance spectra, having values between 0 and 1, not a list of solar line positions and intensities.
+A line-list can be found later.

 Disk-Center SpectrumDisk-Integrated Spectrum